nivox/spekka-talk/presentation/presentation.md

 Interaction with the outside world => side effects

-* emitting to Kafka in response to stream inputs
-* doing *stuff* in response to commands

 ---
 #### side effects

-* processing functions may specify side-effects:
+- processing functions may specify side-effects:
   * before the state is modified
   * after the state is modified

+---
+#### side effects

+- processing functions may specify side-effects:
+  - before the state is modified
+  - after the state is modified

 ```scala
 StatefulFlowLogic.DurableState.ProcessingResult(